 Any amendments to the Constitution relating to the election, composition, term in office or powers of any of the three branches of government and fundamental rights must be introduced pursuant to a request by 25% of the members of either the Senate or the Chamber of Deputies, by the president or by a petition signed by 30,000 voters.
 The amendment initiative must then be approved by a two-thirds majority of each of the two chambers.
-If a pproved, the Supreme Electoral Court must call general elections for a National Constituent Assembly and the amended Constitution becomes effective upon approval by the National Constituent Assembly.
+If approved, the Supreme Electoral Court must call general elections for a National Constituent Assembly and the amended Constitution becomes effective upon approval by the National Constituent Assembly.

 Executive.
 The president is the head of the executive branch and commander-in-chief of both the armed forces and the police.
 The president and vice president are elected jointly and directly by the people for a five-year term; neither can be re-elected.
-The vice president assumes all presidential powers in case of disability or temporary absence of the president, or the permanent vacancy of the presidential office.
-The vice president is eligible to become president in forthcoming general elections if the vice president resigns from office six months prior to the general election.
+The vice president assumes all presidential powers in case of disability or temporary absence of the president, or the permanent vacancy of the president resigns from office six months prior to the general election.